 A message map is a framework used to create compelling, relevant messages for various audience segments.
 It also serves as an organizational alignment tool to ensure message consistency.
 Whether you are launching your company, introducing the next big product, or preparing for other major marketing campaigns, messaging mapping is an important step in communicating effectively.
 Developing message maps requires knowing your business goals, buyers and key differentiators.

 Now that you have the basics on content marketing, we’ve put together our top resources to help you strategize.
 Check out these resources to learn how to maximize your efforts and generate more leads from content.

 Download our free ebook, Smart Messaging for Engineers

-Download our latest Smart Marketing for Engineers Report
+Download our latest State of Marketing to Engineers Report

 Watch our webinar with tips on storytelling for technical brands